 Beach entry (also known as zero entry) pools are so named because one or more of its sides gradually slope from ground level down into the water, similar to a beach.
 Until recently, beach entry pools have only been available in completely custom gunite pools or modified vinyl pools.
 The beach entry designs are highly sought after by residential pool buyers, and the fiberglass beach entry pool designs are already making quite a splash with trendsetters.
+For the official definition of a beach entry pool, see this post on “What is A Beach Entry Pool?”

-Now that the world’s first beach entry fiberglass pool designs have been released, pool buyers who want the beauty and durability of a fiberglass pool can also now have the innovation of a beach entry pool in their own backyard pool oasis.
+Now that the “world’s first beach entry fiberglass pool”designs have been released, pool buyers who want the beauty and durability of a fiberglass pool can also now have the innovation of a beach entry pool in their own backyard pool oasis.
 Along with the other great features that fiberglass pools offer, beach entry pools offer a level of convenience for people of all ages.

 Kids love them.
 Beach entry fiberglass pools are great for kids.
 They can enjoy the safety of sitting at the water’s edge while slowly getting accustomed to the water and learning to swim.